jblancoheredia/DNAinn/README.md

 ## Credits

-SVtorm was originally written by Juan Blanco-Heredia at the Marie-Josée and Henry R. Kravis Center for Molecular Oncology, Technology Innovation Lab, Memorial Sloan Kettering Cancer Center.
+DNAinn was originally written by Juan Blanco-Heredia at the Marie-Josée and Henry R. Kravis Center for Molecular Oncology, Technology Innovation Lab, Memorial Sloan Kettering Cancer Center.

 Main developer: